Vaccination and religion: The church of Jesus Christ of Latter-Day Saints

 The Church of Jesus Christ of Latter-day Saints has made vaccination an official initiative in its humanitarian relief program.
 The Church has also called on its members to see that their own children are properly vaccinated.
 In March 2021, the Church added encouragement to vaccinate to its General Handbook of Instructions, noting that "Vaccinations administered by competent medical professionals protect health and preserve life. ...
 Members of the Church are encouraged to safeguard themselves, their children, and their communities through vaccination."
 In August 2021, the Church again encouraged vaccination, specifically against COVID-19, in a public statement from the First Presidency: "We know that protection from [Covid and its variants] can only be achieved by immunizing a very high percentage of the population....
 To provide personal protection from such severe infections, we urge individuals to be vaccinated."

 Christian science

-Although the Church of Christ, Scientist encourages reliance on prayer, it does not forbid vaccination or any other medical practice, and in 2015 it did not renew its application for religious exemption for vaccinations in Australia because it deemed the exemption "no longer current or necessary".
+Although the Church of Christ, Scientist encourages reliance on prayer, it does not outright forbid vaccination or any other medical practice, and in 2015 it did not renew its application for religious exemption for vaccinations in Australia because it deemed the exemption "no longer current or necessary".
+During the COVID-19 pandemic, the Church of Christ did not make an official statement in support of the COVID-19 vaccine or an outright condemnation, even though the organization as a whole once advocated for religious exemptions for vaccinations in Australia.
+However, much of the vaccine hesitancy within the Christian Science community originates from religious beliefs rather than secular vaccine opposition.
+The decisions to vaccinate are up to the individuals themselves and not directly banned by the Church of Christ institution.
+Some members may reject vaccines or other medical procedures/interventions due to their belief that the onset of diseases are merely illusions, as humans are the reflection of the image of God.
+Therefore, according to that belief, diseases don’t exist and vaccines aren’t necessary to protect the health of the individual.